kyoshino/kyoshino/README.md

 ## Fun facts about me

-Generalists are rare, but I’m also genetically extremely rare:
+Generalists are rare, but I’m also genetically exceedingly rare:

 ### Unbroken voice